Karat & Kart Lathes

-Although of modest size, with a centre height of 5.25-inches and a capacity between centres of 20 or 30-inches, the E2N was carefully designed and properly constructed weighing 1253 lbs and 1436 lbs respectively for the 20 and 30-inch versions It also included design features usually found only on much larger lathes and was fitted with a motor powerful enough to enable the toughest of jobs to be completed with ease.
+Although of modest size, with a centre height of 5.25-inches and a capacity between centres of twenty or thirty inches, the E2N was carefully designed and properly constructed weighing 1253 lbs and 1436 lbs respectively for the 20 and 30-inch versions It also included design features usually found only on much larger lathes and was fitted with a motor powerful enough to enable the toughest of jobs to be completed with ease.

-Providing high-and low speed ranges, headstock gears were all hardened and ground and the 1.09-inch bore spindle ran in a large adjustable bronze bearing at the front and, to allow for expansion at operating temperatures, a pair of ball bearings at the rear.
-Lubrication was by splash from a sump in the base of the casting.
+Providing high and low-speed ranges, headstock gears were all hardened and ground and the 1.09-inch bore spindle ran in a large adjustable bronze bearing at the front and, to allow for expansion at operating temperatures, a pair of ball bearings at the rear.
+Lubrication was simple - by splash from a sump in the base of the casting.

 With a quadrant lever on its face to select neutral, sliding and surfacing feeds the double-wall apron was fitted with a useful, quick-action lever pivoting from the right-hand wall that allowed instant engagement and disengagement of the feeds.
 The compound slide rest was carried on the centre line of the saddle with the wide cross slide carrying a T slot along its right-hand edge and two more arranged in traverse behind the 360-degree swivelling top slide.

-With a No. 2 Morse taper barrel the tailstock could be offset on its sole plate for the cutting of shallow tapers.
-It was locked to the bed by a cam-action cross shaft and the barrel clamped by a two-part compression fitting working in a vertical plane.
+With a No. 2 Morse taper barrel, the tailstock could be offset on its soleplate for the cutting of shallow tapers.
+It was locked to the bed by a cam-action cross shaft and the barrel clamped by a proper two-part compression fitting working on a vertical axis.